Aerial Visual Intelligence for GIS

 3D Point Clouds for GIS

-To visualize terrain, generate elevation contours or perform volumetric calculations, 3D geospatial models are needed.
-3D point cloud data is a by-product of the ortho-imagery process of UAS aerial photography.
-The resolution of the 3D data rivals ground-based LiDAR at a fraction of the price and the results are simply stunning.
+UAS can capture 3D point cloud data to visualize terrain, generate elevation contours or perform volumetric calculations.
+The resolution of the 3D data can rival ground-based LiDAR at a fraction of the price and the results are simply stunning.

 More about 3D Point Clouds for GIS

 Flightline Video for GIS

 More than just moving pictures, Flightline Video is geospatial content captured from either manned or unmanned aerial platforms.
 A revolutionary new data capture tool for GIS!More about Flightline Video for GIS

 On-Line & Cloud Delivery